unclechu/nixos-config/README.md

 ## Usage

-This config is designed to be used with own precise `nixos` channel pick.
+This config is designed to be used with own precise `nixos` channel pin.
-Not that it wouldn’t work with default `nixos-20.09` channel but I like to manually update it and to store the precise pick in the repo in order to be sure my machines are 100% in sync.
+Not that it wouldn’t work with default `nixos-20.09` channel but I like to manually update it and to store the precise pin in the repo in order to be sure my machines are 100% in sync.
 In short, to have better reproducibility.